Imagine this – your favorite saw just broke, or you just realized you forgot to bring your saw to your jobsite. What do you do now?

 Do you need to cut relatively thin wood, and need a lot of precision, but don’t have a saw handy?

-A drilling machine works as a reasonable alternative.
+A drill often works as a reasonable alternative.

 Drill presses are best, especially if the wood is thicker than an inch or so, but even a hand drill can work depending on the kind of cut you want to create.